Combining Rational maps and Kleinian groups via orbit equivalence: Introduction

-\begin{rmk} Conformal matings of various classes of Kleinian reflection groups and anti-holomorphic polynomials were constructed in \cite{LLMM1,LMM2,LMMN}.
-In the anti-holomorphic setting, \emph{Nielsen maps}, which are piecewise anti-M{\"o}bius maps orbit equivalent to the corresponding reflection groups, had been introduced in \cite[\S 3.1]{LLMM1}, \cite[Definition~6.6]{LMMN}.
-In the simplest case of a mating between Kleinian groups and holomorphic polynomials studied in this paper, the role of such Nielsen maps is taken over by the classical Bowen-Series map \cite{bowen-series}.
-The examples in \cite{LLMM1, LMM2, LMMN} may thus be viewed as anti-holomorphic precursors of the holomorphic mating construction of Theorem~\ref{thm_mating_intro}.
-We should, however, point out that there is no natural anti-holomorphic analog of higher Bowen-Series maps for reflection groups. \end{rmk}
+Existence of parabolic fixed points prevents us from using classical conformal welding techniques to construct the desired conformal matings.
+We use instead the theory of \emph{David homeomorphisms} \cite{David88}.
+The examples in \cite{LLMM1, LMM2, LMMN} may be viewed as anti-holomorphic precursors of the holomorphic mating construction of Theorem~\ref{thm_mating_intro}.
+We should, however, point out that there is no natural anti-holomorphic analog of higher Bowen-Series maps for reflection groups.

 After obtaining explicit examples of mateable maps, we turn to the problem of identifying their moduli.
-We adopt an indirect approach and, in Sections \ref{sec-combchar} and \ref{sec-pattern}, prove theorems that characterize Bowen-Series maps and higher Bowen-Series maps in terms of combinatorial (Proposition \ref{bs_char_1} and \ref{higher_bs_char_prop}) and dynamical (Theorems \ref{thm-aisbs} and \ref{thm-char-hdm-eoe}) conditions.
-As a consequence of these characterizations, we obtain restrictions on the topology of surfaces, such that the corresponding Fuchsian groups $\Gamma$ are mateable.
 Surprisingly, it turns out that the only Fuchsian groups $\Gamma$ that are mateable correspond (in the torsion-free case) to spheres with punctures (see Proposition~\ref{prop-goah-dichotomy}).
-Under some natural $2$-point conditions over and above topological orbit equivalence, we obtain a complete description of the interiors of the moduli space of matings (Theorem \ref{thm-moduli-eoe}).
-It turns out that there are at least two distinct components, one corresponding to the Bowen-Series map and one to the higher Bowen-Series map.
-We summarize our conclusions below, referring the reader to Theorem \ref{thm-moduli-eoe} for a precise statement.
+It turns out that there are at least two distinct components, one corresponding to the Bowen-Series map and one to the higher Bowen-Series map (Theorem \ref{thm-moduli-eoe}):

 \begin{thmx} The moduli space of matings of the fundamental group of a punctured sphere $S_{0,k}$ ($k \geq 3$) with polynomials in $\mathcal{H}_d$ has at least two components corresponding to $d = 1-2 \chi(S_{0,k})$ and $d = (1-\chi(S_{0,k}))^2$. \end{thmx}